chrismou/craft-rollbar/README.md

 ## Requirements

-This plugin requires Craft CMS 4 or later.
-For Craft 3 support, please use the 3.x branch.
+This plugin requires Craft CMS 5 or later.
+For Craft 3 or 4 support, please use the 3.x or 4.x branches.

 ## Installation